-Holbrook’s was the highest-selling Worcestershire sauce in the world.
-It still holds the majority of the Worcestershire sauce market in Australia.
+Holbrook’s was the highest-selling Worcestershire sauce in the world, and remains the market leader in Australia.

-The English Midlands was rapidly displacing London as the centre of the British malting and brewing industry by the 1860s.
+The English Midlands were rapidly displacing London as the centre of the British malting and brewing industry by the 1860s.

-John Leslie Tompson (1841 – 1901) established Tompson & Co, vinegar brewers of Ashted Row, Birmingham in 1868 with financial capital provided by his father, John Tompson (born 1812) a wealthy maltster.
+John Leslie Tompson (1841 – 1901) began to brew malt vinegar at Ashted Row, Birmingham, from 1868.
+Financial capital was provided by his father, John Tompson (born 1812) a wealthy maltster.

 John Tompson retired in 1878, and left the business in the control of John Leslie Tompson and Carne Rasch.

 The business was converted into a limited liability company called the Birmingham Vinegar Brewery in 1879.
 It had a nominal capital of £100,000.
 John Leslie Tompson was appointed as managing director.

 A considerable export trade to Australia had been developed by the 1880s.
 The South African market had been entered by 1883.